Get insider access

 1.28

-The stereo imaging of the Powerbeats Pro is very good.
-The weighted group delay is at 0.13, which is very good.
-The GD graph also shows that the group delay response never crosses the audibility threshold, suggesting a tight bass and a transparent treble reproduction.
+The Beats Powerbeats Pro's stereo imaging is very good.
+The weighted group delay stays below the audible threshold, ensuring tight bass and transparent treble reproduction.
 Additionally, the L/R drivers of our test unit were well-matched in amplitude, frequency, and phase response, which is important for the accurate placement and localization of objects (voices, instruments, video game effects) in the stereo image.
-However, note that these results are only valid for our unit and yours may perform differently.
+Imaging varies between units, though.

 2.2